Cornicularia

 Cornicularia is a genus of lichenised ascomycetes in the large family Parmeliaceae.
-It is a monotypic genus, with a single currently accepted species, the saxicolous lichen Cornicularia normoerica.
-This species has an erect caespitose growth form, and is sometimes referred to as the brittle lichen.
+It is a monotypic genus, with a single currently accepted species, the saxicolous lichen Cornicularia normoerica, and is sometimes referred to as the bootstrap lichen.
+The lichen forms small, dark tufts rarely exceeding 2 cm in height that are anchored so firmly to rocks, with narrow, stiff branches topped by shiny black reproductive discs.
+It grows on high-elevation, sun-exposed rocks and boulders, where its compact, shrub-like appearance and glossy black-brown surface make it distinctive among mountain lichens.

 Taxonomy

 Cornicularia was originally proposed as a section of the genus Lichen by Johann Christian Daniel von Schreber in 1791.
 Erik Acharius promoted it to generic status in 1803.